jsliacan/flagmatic-w/README.md

 ### Running example scripts ###

 Make sure that the script begins with `from flagmatic.all import *` or that you have imported everything yourself.
-Assuming the script is called `test.sage`, navigate to the directory with the script and type
+Assuming the script is called `test.sage`, navigate to the directory with the script, start sage, and type

     $ runfile test.sage